yasint23/My_Devops/hands-on/Jenkins/jenkins-02-triggers/README.md

 Purpose of the this hands-on training is to learn how to trigger Jenkins jobs with different ways.

-## Learning Outcomes

-At the end of the this hands-on training, students will be able to;

-- integrate your Jenkins server with Github

-- trigger Jenkins jobs with webhook

-- trigger Jenkins jobs with Poll SCM

 ## Outline

 - Part 1 - Integrating Jenkins with GitHub using Webhook